rattermeyer/opendevstack.github.io/doc/getting-started.md

 Now you will have to check the `.env` configuration files in `ods-configuration`.
 Change all values with the suffix `_base64` to a Base64 encoded value.

 ### Setup and Configure Nexus3
+If you are running on minishift, then you need to adopt the Storage settings.
+Basically, you must remove the storage related annotations from `ods-core/nexus/ocp-config/pvc.yml` and also the variable definitions `STORAGE_*`in `ods-configuration/ods-core/nexus/oc-config/pvc.env`

 Amend `ods-configuration/ods-core/nexus/ocp-config/route.env` and change the domain to match your openshift/minishift domain (for example `nexus-cd.192.168.99.100.nip.io`)

 Go to `ods-core/nexus/ocp-config` - and type